-Activity pertaining to noncurrent liabilities for the year ended June 30, 2019, consisted of the following:
+Activity pertaining to noncurrent liabilities for the year ended June 30, 2020, consisted of the following:

-A decrease resulting from payments of a noncurrent liability payable to the School Board pertaining to the financing of certain leasehold improvements made prior to the year ended June 30, 2019.
-The School is paying the School Board over a period of three years.
+A decrease resulting from payments of a noncurrent liability payable to the School Board pertaining to the financing of certain leasehold improvements made in prior years.
+The School is paying the School Board over a period of four years.
 The School Board has not provided terms for this financing to the School.